 Taking on Mount Kilimanjaro is not an easy feat, goo sleep and comfort should not be your main worry as sleep is important for summit success.
 You will need to be warm while on the mountain to wade away the cold weather.
 That is why it is going to be important to get not just a good bag but the right bag just for the job.
 Below are the important factors to look for when choosing the right sleeping bag for your climb:

 1. The Temperature Rating

-The recommended temperature rating for Mount Kilimanjaro climb and even Mount Kenya climb is a 0°F-rated ( -17°C) sleeping bag which will most likely do a great job to keep you warm down to 0°F ( -17°C).
+The recommended temperature rating for the Mount Kilimanjaro climb and even Mount Kenya climb is a 0°F-rated ( -17°C) sleeping bag which will most likely do a great job to keep you warm down to 0°F ( -17°C).
 The temperature rating is based on an “average sleeper.”

 This temperature rating is good for you assuming you are sleeping on a sleeping pad(mattress) and wearing a full layer of thermal long underwear, socks, a hat,

 2. How You Sleep and How You Feel

 Are you the one who’s always kicking off a blanket in the middle of the night, because you seem to be stoking an internal furnace?
 Or are you piling on the comforters and still waking up chilly?

 Whether you’re a “hot” or a “cold” sleeper is a huge factor in whether a bag’s temperature rating is accurate for you.
 If you’re not sure, bear in mind that women tend to be colder sleepers than men (and should consider purchasing a bag with one temperature rating colder than they might otherwise buy).

 Also, remember that how you feel at the end of the day affects how hot you sleep; “hot sleeping” is your body burning through fuel; if you’re hungry, tired, or dehydrated, your body will have fewer resources to expend towards heating you up (so you’ll want a bag that’s doing more work for you).

 3. The Fill